extremeshok/clamav-unofficial-sigs/README.md

 ## Description
 The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol.
 The package also contains cron, logrotate, and man files.

+## In addition to the original master
+This fork provides an installer script, which is tested on debian Jessie and Wheezy.
+New Linux distributions are easy to integrate. ( which is a ToDo )

 #### Try our custom spamassasin plugin: https://github.com/extremeshok/spamassassin-extremeshok_fromreplyto

 ### Quick Install Guide